 The Chase Freedom is a fee-free card, so it’s a good card to keep for a long time.
 This can increase the average age of your credit card accounts and improve your credit score.

-You can redeem the points earned for cash back, or transfer points to the Chase Sapphire Preferred, Chase Ink Bold, or Chase Ink Plus.
+You can redeem the points earned for cash back, or transfer points to the Chase Sapphire Preferred, (no longer offered) Chase Ink Bold, or Chase Ink Plus.
 From there, you can transfer points to airlines and hotels like United, Southwest, Hyatt, and IHG.

 How to Make the Most of the Bonus